Aberdeen sees rebound in client demand for equities

-LONDON Aberdeen Asset Management's clients added 1.4 billion pounds of new money to its range of funds in first two months of the year, as investors recovered their appetite for risk and returned to buying equity products.
+LONDON Aberdeen Asset Management's (ADN.L) clients added 1.4 billion pounds ($2.2 billion) of new money to its range of funds in first two months of the year, as investors recovered their appetite for risk and returned to buying equity products.

-The company, which recently joined the FTSE 100 index .FTSE, said demand for global emerging market, global and Asia-Pacific equities had driven the net inflows, helping it to beat a forecast of 400 million pounds from analyst Singer Capital Markets.
+The company, which recently joined London's blue-chip FTSE 100 index .FTSE, said demand for global emerging market, global and Asia-Pacific equities had driven the net inflows, helping it to beat a forecast of 400 million pounds from analyst Singer Capital Markets.

 Markets have rebounded strongly in 2012, aided by central banks pumping billions of cheap cash into the financial system in response to the euro zone debt crisis.